| by Steve

 generally usable further into the future than any current

-It's important to separate the concept of a tape format from
+video tape format It's important to separate the concept of a tape format from

 the actual video data format being recorded.
 For example,